 Having an abundance of fresh farm eggs is a blessing, and you will certainly want to handle and store them correctly so that they keep for as long as possible.

-Ideally, eggs should not be washed so that they retain their protective bloom, or cuticle, which prevents bacteria or oxygen from getting inside the egg through the pores in the shell.
+A carton of fresh eggs can last on the countertop or inside the pantry for two to four weeks.
+We advise not washing them so that they retain their protective bloom or cuticle, which prevents bacteria and oxygen from getting through the pores in the shell.

 Eggs retain their flavor and consistency better when stored in the refrigerator.
-Another benefit of storing them in the fridge is that they can keep for much longer – up to six months!
+Another benefit of storing eggs in the fridge is that they can stay fresh for much longer – unwashed eggs last up to six months if refrigerated!

-Ensure that you regularly add new bedding litter to the coop, and clean droppings out of nesting areas so that the eggs never get mucky.
+To prevent having to wash eggs, ensure that you regularly add new bedding litter to the coop and clean droppings out of nesting areas so the eggs never get mucky.

-If you have to wash eggs, use lukewarm water to rinse and gently scrub the debris from the shell.
+If you have to wash eggs, use warm water to rinse and gently scrub the debris from the shell.
 Use unscented soap if needed.
-Use washed eggs within a week or two, as they do not keep as well as unwashed eggs.
+Use refrigerated washed eggs within a week or two, as they do not keep as well as unwashed eggs.